Skip to main content

 Why Generic CVs Fail

 Every job description is written in its own language.
 A fintech company posting a "Senior Data Analyst" role will use different phrasing, different tool names, and different priority ordering than a healthcare company posting the same grade of role.
-The Applicant Tracking System (ATS) that processes your application has already parsed the job description and built a keyword model from it.
+The Applicant Tracking System that processes your application has already parsed the job description and built a keyword model from it.
 Your CV is then scored against that model.

 If you describe your experience using different terminology than the JD uses — even if the underlying skill is identical — you score zero on that criterion.
 A candidate who has ten years of relevant experience but uses synonyms throughout their CV can score below a less experienced candidate whose CV happens to mirror the JD language.
 The system is measuring language match, not capability.